daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ## PostgreSQL

 We will be using PostgreSQL as our database management system.
-You can [download PostgreSQL from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
+You can [download PostgreSQL 12.4 from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) (do *not* select version 13).
 Follow the instructions for the installation.
 In the password page, type whatever password you want, but make sure you'll remember it later.
 For all the other options, use the default.
 You do not need to run "StackBuilder" at the end of the installation (if you accidentally launch the StackBuilder, click "cancel", you don't need to check any boxes).

 To test if the installation was successful open the `SQL Shell` app from the LaunchPad or applications directory.
 You will be asked to setup your configuration, accept the default value (the one within square brackets) for the first four values by pressing enter four times, then type in your password and press enter one last time.
 It should look like this if it is working correctly: